-CAP answers the failure question.
-PACELC explains normal life.
-That is what makes it genuinely useful: most of the time, the system is paying for the everyday balance between latency and consistency, not for partition itself.
+CAP explains what happens during failure.
+PACELC explains the price of normal life.
+That is what makes it so practical: most of the time, the system is paying for the everyday balance between latency and consistency, not for the partition itself.

-In interviews and architecture reviews, it gives you a more mature language: tail latency, conflict probability, reconciliation cost, and the reason a system can be expensive or slow even when nothing is visibly on fire.
+In interviews and architecture reviews, it gives you a more mature language for tail latency, conflict probability, coordination cost, and the price of reconciling replicas after the fact.

 Practical value of this chapter